ministryofjustice/itpolicycontent/content/security/acceptable-use.md

 - if you're not sure if something is acceptable, ask for help first
 - above all, if you think there is a problem, [report it](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/) or ask for help

-The way you use IT is important, because it indicates your approach to work, and can be taken into account when assessing your behaviour and performance.
+The way you use IT is important.
+It indicates your approach to work.
+It can be taken into account when assessing your behaviour and performance.

 ## What is meant by IT?

 IT means the devices or services you use for creating, storing, or sharing information.
 This includes everything from devices (laptops, printers, USB 'memory sticks') through to online services (citizen-facing online services, staff tools, corporate email).

+IT also includes Instant Messaging systems, such as [Slack](https://slack.com/).
+There is more guidance about acceptable use of messaging systems [here](https://intranet.justice.gov.uk/guidance/security/it-computer-security/instant-messaging-acceptable-use/).

 ## Acceptable use of MOJ IT